 Whether it’s a contract for services you provide, or a contract for vendors, employees, or independent contractors, get a signed agreement to make it legit.
 Include all details, no matter how minor they may seem; otherwise, you will end up eating your words later.

 Many contracts start out by identifying all parties involved.
 Including necessary information such as name, date, address, and phone number is an excellent place to start.
-However, it may be in your best interest to include even more details.
+However, it’s in your best interest to include even more details.
 If push comes to shove, you want your contract airtight.
 Consider if the following details are right for your business agreement:

 - Business name